-- Call Forwarding (FWD)/Do Not Disturb (DND) setting (\rightarrow 1.4.9 DND (Do Not Disturb), \rightarrow 1.6.6 FWD (Call Forwarding)) - Incoming Call Distribution Group Log-in/Log-out (→ 1.9.3 ICD Group Features-Log-in/Log-out) - Absent Message setting (→ 1.1.1 Absent Message) - Extension Dial Lock (→ 1.5.4 Extension Dial Lock) - Time Service-Changing the Time Mode (day/lunch/break/night) (→ 1.17.5 Time Service) - CLIP number setting (CLIP ID) (only available for MPR Software File Version 3.1000 or later.) (→ 1.3.13 CLIP (Calling Line Identification Presentation))
+- Call Forwarding (FWD)/Do Not Disturb (DND) setting (→ 4.1.9 DND (Do Not Disturb), → 6.1.6 FWD (Call Forwarding)) - Incoming Call Distribution Group Log-in/Log-out (→ 9.1.3 ICD Group Features-Log-in/Log-out) - Absent Message setting (\rightarrow 1.1.1 Absent Message) - Extension Dial Lock (→5.1.4 Extension Dial Lock) - Time Service-Changing the Time Mode (day/lunch/break/night) (\rightarrow 17.1.5 Time Service) - CLIP number setting (CLIP ID) (→ 3.1.13 CLIP (Calling Line Identification Presentation))

-- When a CO line call is made using Walking COS: - the Class of Service of the specified extension is applied (→ 1.3.19 COS (Class of Service)) - the Itemized Billing code of the specified extension is applied (→ 1.1.3 ARS (Automatic Route Selection)) - the specified extension number is recorded on SMDR as the call originator, instead of the extension number of the actual extension used (→ 1.16.1 SMDR (Station Message Detail Recording)). - Walking COS is also available through DISA. (→ 1.4.7 DISA (Direct Inward System Access)) - Extension PIN
+- When a CO line call is made using Walking COS: - the Class of Service of the specified extension is applied (\rightarrow 3.1.19 COS (Class of Service)) - the Itemized Billing code of the specified extension is applied (\rightarrow 1.1.3 ARS (Automatic Route Selection)) - the specified extension number is recorded on SMDR as the call originator, instead of the extension number of the actual extension used (→ 16.1.1 SMDR (Station Message Detail Recording)). - Walking COS is also available through DISA. (\rightarrow 4.1.7 DISA (Direct Inward System Access)) - Extension PIN

-An extension personal identification number (PIN) is required to use this feature. (\rightarrow 1.5.6 Extension PIN (Personal Identification Number)) If the wrong PIN is entered three times, the line will be disconnected.
+An extension personal identification number (PIN) is required to use this feature (\rightarrow 5.1.6 Extension PIN (Personal Identification Number)).
+If the wrong PIN is entered three times, the line will be disconnected.

-• This feature can not be used for extensions which the extension being operated is prevented from calling by Internal Call Block. (\rightarrow 1.9.14 Internal Call Block)
+• This feature can not be used for extensions which the extension being operated is prevented from calling by Internal Call Block. (→ 9.1.14 Internal Call Block)

-2.8.8 [2-6-1] Numbering Plan-Main-Features-User Remote Operation / Walking COS / Verification Code

-2.8.11 [2-7-1] Class of Service-COS Settings-Extension Feature-Remote Operation by Other Extension

-2.10.1 [4-1-1] Wired Extension-Extension Settings-Option 2-Extension PIN
+4.8 [2-6-1] Numbering Plan-Main-Features-◆ User Remote Operation / Walking COS / Verification Code 4.11 [2-7-1] Class of Service-COS Settings-Extension Feature-◆ Remote Operation by Other Extension 6.1 [4-1-1] Wired Extension-Extension Settings-Option 2-◆ Extension PIN